 Across the Atlantic in the Land of the Free, the S&P 500 is back trading at record highs.
 This is despite the fact that US GDP dropped by a whopping 32.9 per cent in the second quarter of the year.

-Such a stock market recovery is yet to take place in the UK, with the FTSE 100 still trading significantly below pre-pandemic levels.
+Such a stock market recovery is yet to take place in the UK, with the biggest companies on the UK stock market still trading significantly below pre-pandemic levels.

-This disparity may be explained by the role tech stocks play in the US index, as opposed to the FTSE 100, which contains many energy, travel and financial stocks — many of which have done poorly in recent months.
+This disparity may be explained by the role tech stocks play in the US index, as opposed to the UK index, which contains many energy, travel and financial stocks — many of which have done poorly in recent months.

-Still, the S&P 500’s rapid recovery and the FTSE 100’s weaker one may not last.
+Still, the US stock market's rapid recovery and the UK's weaker one may not last.